 With regard to the American Civil War, few know about the decisive role the Halooies played in this conflict at a pivotal moment.
 Here is a brief account.

 Mosby’s idea was to sneak his small unit of about 50 mounted men to Seminary Hill by night, capture Fort Worth, raid its armory, and then take neighboring Forts Ward, Williams and Ellsworth, opening up a large hole in Washington’s southern defenses.
 Grant’s Army of the Potomac would be obliged to rush north to protect the capital, allowing Lee’s Army to get out from under Grant’s thumb, resupply, take on reinforcements, and prepare to fight another day.
 A risky gambit to be sure, but Mosby was known for taking chances and desperate times called for desperate measures.
 The fact that communication had been cut off between Mosby, Lee and other Confederate commanders was no issue as Mosby had always worked at will from behind enemy lines.
 Even if Lee remained in the dark about the operation, Grant would surely receive quick news of a breach in Washington’s defenses and that was all that mattered for the plan to work.

-On the night of March 19th, Mosby and his men secretly traveled singly and in small groups from Centreville to Bailey’s Crossroads where they mustered in a large barn belonging to a farmer sympathetic to the Southern cause.
+On the night of March 19th, Mosby and his men secretly traveled singly and in small groups from Salem to Bailey’s Crossroads where they mustered in a large barn belonging to a farmer sympathetic to the Southern cause.
 In the early morning hours they advanced towards Alexandria.
 To avoid detection, they approached Fort Worth from paths through the woods instead of by road.
 Unbeknownst to them the neatly raked trail they followed took them over the Halooie’s sacred hill.